elastic/endpoint-package/custom_documentation/doc/endpoint/process/macos/macos_process_fork_exec_exit.md

-# macOS Process Exit
+# macOS Process Fork, Exec, and Exit

 - OS: macOS
 - Data Stream: `logs-endpoint.events.process-*`
-- KQL: `event.action : "end" and event.dataset : "endpoint.events.process" and event.module : "endpoint" and host.os.type : "macos"`
+- KQL: `event.action : ("fork" or "exec" or "end") and event.dataset : "endpoint.events.process" and event.module : "endpoint" and host.os.type : "macos"`

-This event is generated when a process exits.
+This event is generated when a process calls `fork()`, `exec()`, or exits.

 | Field |